hypersign-protocol/docs/hypersign-identity-network/developers/hid-node.md

     didDocument <- get the DID Document from `msg` arg signature <- get the signature information from `msg` arg

-    // Verfication of Document //
+    // Verification of Document //
     err = ValidateDidDocumentElements(didDocument)
     if err != nil {
         return nil, err